Code Backup and File Roaming

 2. Backup Content

-- Uncommitted commits in the workspace
+- Stashes in the workspace

-- Uncommitted code in the workspace
+- Commits in the workspace that have not been pushed

-3. Backup Code Deletion Timing
+3. When Backup Code Is Deleted

 Tips

-After code recovery, the backup in the remote invisible branch will be deleted, meaning each backup can only be restored once.
+After code restoration, the backup will be deleted, meaning each backup can only be restored once.
 A new backup will be created when the new environment is destroyed.
+The following content will not be backed up:

 - Content declared in the

-- Modifications outside the workspace
+- Modifications outside the workspace will not be backed up

 Scheduled Backup Strategy